Dissipative Vortex Binaries in Compact Fluid Domains with Geometric Corrections: Dissipative flow equations

 Dissipative corrections to vortex motion arise from the interaction of vortices with additional degrees of freedom in superfluids and finite-temperature quantum fluids.
 In contrast to ideal Hamiltonian motion governed by the Magnus force, real systems exhibit \emph{mutual friction}, whereby scattering of thermal excitations (phonons and rotons) off vortex cores transfers momentum and generates drag.
 This mechanism, introduced phenomenologically by Gorter and Mellink and quantified in the experiments of Hall and Vinen, leads to a modified force balance in which both longitudinal and transverse friction coefficients supplement the Magnus dynamics.
 Microscopic analyses based on quasiparticle scattering show that these dissipative effects can be represented, at a coarse-grained level, by additional velocity components both parallel and transverse to the Hamiltonian flow.

-Analogous behavior arises in ultracold Bose--Einstein condensates, where coupling between vortices and the thermal cloud induces energy dissipation and vortex decay.
+Analogous behavior arises in ultracold Bose-Einstein condensates, where coupling between vortices and the thermal cloud induces energy dissipation and vortex decay.
 At the level of reduced models, these effects are captured by a minimal extension of point-vortex dynamics,

 which provides a coarse-grained representation of the leading transverse drift induced by thermal excitations.
 More generally, mutual friction is a generic mechanism underlying dissipation in bosonic superfluids and quantum turbulence.
 We introduce dissipation directly at the level of the Hamiltonian point-vortex dynamics.
 In complex variables, the conservative equations are